jsonnet-libs/jsonnet-training-course/lessons/lesson6/lesson.md

 For example, here `withImagePullPolicy()` function also changes `name` on the `container` while this was explicitly tested on the 'simple' use case.

-To cover that, the unit tests for 'simple' need to be repeated for the 'imagePull' use case, resulting in an exponential growth of test case as the library gets extended.

-#### Testing hidden attributes
+---

 %(example1/pitfall2.jsonnet)s

+To cover for the name (and other tests), the unit tests for 'simple' need to be repeated for the 'imagePull' use case, resulting in an exponential growth of test case as the library gets extended.

+---

 %(example1/pitfall2.jsonnet.output)s

+Adding the test shows the expected failure.

+#### Testing hidden attributes

+%(example1/pitfall3.jsonnet)s
+%(example1/pitfall3.jsonnet.output)s

 While a unit test can access and validate the content of a hidden attribute, it is likely not useful.
 From a testing perspective, the hidden attributes should be considered